Flat endomorphisms for mod $p$ equivariant quantum connections from quantum Steenrod operations: The local Calabi--Yau 3-fold (Non-equivariant)

 The previous compactification of the moduli space was based on stable maps.
 This compactification allows to define a pseudocycle via the evaluation map, whose limit set is covered by images from simple stable maps.

 We now describe an alternative compactification of the moduli space, due to \cite{AM93} and \cite{Voi96} who used it in the proof of multiple cover formulae for Gromov--Witten invariants of the quintic threefold.
-(It also features in \cite{Giv95}, and likely predates the introduction of stable map compactification.)
+It is closely related to the qausimap compactification which featured in \cite{Giv95}.

 The main advantage of using the alternative compactification is that it reduces the computation of Gromov--Witten invariants to certain Chern class computations.
 The main technical obstacle is to verify that the counts defined using the alternative compactification agree with the counts defined earlier using the stable map compactification.